g4tsn/install-mmdvm-sh/INSTALL.md

 # INSTALL MMDVM Raspberry PI on Raspbian 10 (Buster)

-Download the package from the terminal using the command:  if you are root user forget the sudo
+Download the package from the terminal using the command:

 	cd /opt